 For IT admins, Groups is key for modern workplace governance because it has a sense of centralized management.
 But to create an effective governance strategy, you first need to understand who has what permissions—as well as why it matters.

-By default, anyone in your organization can create an Office 365 Group.
+By default, anyone in your organization can create a Microsoft 365 Group.
 Also by default, the user who creates a group becomes that group’s designated owner.

 These users have unique permissions, like the ability to:

 - Add or remove members from the group

 - Change different settings about the group